 I was recently contacted by Robert who had an old photo mounted on card.
 A long time ago it had received some water damage which had since gathered dirt.
 To compound the problem the surface of the photograph was textured with those horrendous “stipple bumps”.
 Up close it looks like someone has covered the photo with bubble wrap.
 This was a surface treatment originally designed to toughen the image for wear and tear.
-It did not appear to be affected by thumb prints so seemed the ideal Matt paper.
-Unfortunately it left a myriad of minute channels and troughs for dust and dirt to gather in over the years.
+It did not appear to be affected by thumbprints so seemed the ideal Matt paper.
+Unfortunately, it left a myriad of minute channels and troughs for dust and dirt to gather in over the years.

-Tackling this image required the use of a variety of techniques from the restoration tool box.
+Tackling this image required the use of a variety of techniques from the restoration toolbox.

 The image was then converted to a black and white.
 The uneven contrast was tackled next.
-Sections of the image were masked out and brightened and treated for tone and contrast to attempt to get a more evenly lit image.
+Sections of the image were masked out and brightened and treated for tone and contrast to attempting to get a more evenly lit image.
 Ultimately the problematic sections were lightened or darkened with a soft brush, dodging or burning where needed.

-The mans shirt was almost completely remade due to texture loss when brightening.
+The man’s shirt was almost completely remade due to texture loss when brightening.
 I painted in base white, added noise or grain to it and matched this to the underlying texture of the image with a little blur.
 The collar and folds on the shirt were shaded in with a soft brush.
 A similar process was used to recreate the curtain backdrop.

 Skin textures are always the hardest to get right.
-On the right hand side the girls skin and hair took the most time.
+On the right-hand side, the girl’s skin and hair took the most time.
 Robert knew how he wanted the hair to look so we worked through a few edits to get this right, trying shiny hair and partings in various places.
 The skin also took some time to keep it even without losing too much facial form.
-Robert had paid a premium price to get the result you see and his girl friend on Valentine’s day was over the moon!
+Robert had paid a premium price to get the result you see and his girlfriend on Valentine’s day was over the moon!